Short history of Japan

 The Emperor governed the nation, managed farm land, exacted taxes, and created the army.

-The oldest history books "Kojiki", "Nihon-shoki", the anthology of poems "Man'yoshu" were published.
+In this period, the oldest history books "Kojiki", "Nihon-shoki", and a collection book of Japanese poetry "Man-yoshu" were published.

 In 794, the capital was moved from Nara to Kyoto.

 The city of Kyoto was modeled on the Xian city in China.

 During this long period, the government shifted power from the center to the regions.